tetratecx/tsb-single-vm/README.md

 The "interface" to the rest of the system is a `run.sh` file which is invoked by the toplevel `makefile` system.
 It should contain a running hook (shell parameter) for `deploy` (deploymeny of your scenario), `undeploy` (clean-up scenario, bringing the system back to topology only) and `info` (information about the scenario in terms of ip address and useful commands to execute).

-Current scenario's implemented on the avaible topologies all leverage our built-in `obs-tester-server`.
+Current scenario's implemented on the available topologies all leverage our built-in `obs-tester-server`.
 One can implement any application as one see fits useful.

 Scenario's should not limit themselves to demo applications only.
 One can also implement a scenario to demonstrate gitops, cicd, telemetry, rbac or other integrations.
 As long as the components are docker/k8s friendly and there is no hard-coded external dependency, anything is possible.